Today, we’re talking about free financial advice and really all financial advice.

 1. Know that their affairs are handled.

-2. Want to stop worrying whether they are doing the right thing.
+2. Want to stop worrying about whether they are doing the right thing.

 3. Know they need support and can’t afford a financial advisor.

 The key is, wherever you get your support, make sure the person teaching the course is qualified.
-There are so many money mindset experts out there, and what’s mind-boggling is how many of them are like, I don’t know anything about wealth.
+There are a lot of experts who are not qualified.

 I’m not saying you can’t teach someone insight on mindset, but if you’re teaching someone on money mindset, you need to know about wealth.